© Crown copyright 2021

 Regular bowel cancer screening reduces the risk of dying from bowel cancer.

 We offer screening every 2 years between the ages of 60 and 74.
+We are gradually extending this age range, and people aged 56 are now being invited as part of this process.
 If you are over 74, you can ask for a kit every 2 years by calling our free helpline on 0800 707 60 60.

 You may be asked to take part in a research project (a ‘clinical trial’).
 Research helps the NHS improve bowel cancer prevention and treatment for people in the future.
 You can choose whether to take part or not.
 Your choice will not affect your bowel cancer screening.

 The bowel is part of your digestive system.
-It takes nutrients and water from food and turns what is left into poo (also known as stools, faeces or bowel motions).
+It takes nutrients and water from food and turns what is left into poo (also known as faeces, stools or bowel motions).
+As illustrated below, the colon and rectum make up the large bowel.

 Bowel cancer is also known as colon, rectal or colorectal cancer.
 Sometimes the cells that make up the bowel grow too quickly and form a clump of cells known as a bowel polyp (some types of polyp are called an ‘adenoma’).
 Polyps are not bowel cancers but they can sometimes change into a cancer over a number of years.

-Everyone, whatever your gender, is at risk of developing bowel cancer.
+Everyone, whatever your sex, is at risk of developing bowel cancer.
 Things that can increase your risk include:

 - getting older (8 out of 10 people diagnosed with bowel cancer are over 60)